ruthgn/Spam-Detection-Filter/spam-vs-ham-detection-filter.md

 There are quite a few possible metrics for evaluating model performance.
 We can assume, for example, that the cost of mis-predicting "spam" as "ham" is probably much lower than mis-predicting "ham" as "spam".

-In the above "evaluation",we evaluated accuracy of our trained model on the same data we used for training. **In reality we should never actually evaluate on the same dataset we train our model on!**.
+In the above "evaluation",we tested the accuracy of our trained model on the same data we used for training. **In reality we should never actually evaluate on the same dataset we train our model on!**.
 Such evaluation tells us nothing about the true predictive power of our model.
 If we simply remembered each example during training, the accuracy on training data would trivially be 100%, even though we wouldn't be able to classify any new messages.

-The proper way to proceed is to add a step where we split the data into a training/test set, where the model only ever sees the **training data** during its model fitting and parameter tuning.
+The proper way to proceed is to add a step in which we split the data into a test set, where the model only ever sees the **test data** during its model fitting and parameter tuning.
 The **test data** is never used in any way.
-This is then our final evaluation on test data is representative of true predictive performance.
+This means that our final evaluation on test data is representative of true predictive performance.

 ## Train Test Split